OPERA-Cal-Val/.github/profile/README.md

 **RTC repos include:**
 - calval-RTC
   - (future home of Tools for validating RTC products.)

+**Database repos include:**
+- calval-database
+  - Tools needed to interface with the OPERA calval database as well as example notebooks demonstrating database functionality.

 In the near future we will add repos for DIST and radiometric terrain-corrected (RTC) products.
 In the far future we will add repos for land-surface deformation (DISP) products.